 However as women you can’t just go out and buy a man’s work boot!
 Why, well men & women’s feet are different.
 We are not built the same for the most part, that is pretty obvious.
 We carry more weight in our chest, and mid section.
 Taking in height, weight, hip ratio, and you find that nature made our feet different on purpose.
 What makes them different?
 The major variant between women’s and men’s feet is the higher arches, and the correlation between the heel and the forefoot, or the ball of the foot.

 Women tend to have a narrower heel in relation to the circumference of the ball of their foot.
 Also women’s hips are set wider apart than men’s, the angle at which our feet strike the ground when we walk, or run is different.
 When a woman walks or runs her feet strike the ground directly under her centre of gravity.
 If you can visualize the tilting of a woman’s foot, as compared to a man, you would find that women’s feet are tilted more sharply when they strike the ground than a man, and pronating more, or turn in toward the heel.

 What does all this mean?
 A woman is going to need a narrower heel, and a wider foot or ball girth in the middle of the shoe, or boot.
-Because women need a narrower heel they tend to buy shoes or boots that are too narrow in order to get a snug fit in the heel area, and as a result of this they frequently find their shoes painful to wear, or causing bunions or other forefoot injuries.
+Because women need a narrower heel they tend to buy shoes or boots that are too narrow in order to get a snug fit in the heel area, and as a result of this they frequently find their shoes painful to wear.

 What Do The Experts Say?